Mobile Deposit FAQs

 If the funds are not deposited to your account after three business days from the date of the deposit, contact First State Bank at 305-293-6805 with the deposit date, deposit amount, depositing account number, and the Confirmation Code from the Deposit Check Activity screen.

 Q6.)
 I made a deposit 6 months ago and it is not showing in my Deposit Check History.
 Why?

 A6.)
-History is limited to 60 days to help the Mobile App load more quickly.
+You will have to change your search history as the default search history is 60 days.
 Deposits that have posted are listed in your Account History with a description of "Mobile Deposit".